yiisoft/yii2/framework/UPGRADE.md

   This causes trouble because the formatter uses `Yii::$app->timeZone` as the default values for output so no timezone conversion was possible.
 If your timestamps are stored in the database without a timezone identifier you have to ensure they are in UTC or add a timezone identifier explicitly.

+* `yii\bootstrap\Collapse` is now encoding labels by default. `encode` item option and global `encodeLabels` property were introduced to disable it.
+Keys are no longer used as labels.
+You need to remove keys and use `label` item option instead.

 Upgrade from Yii 2.0 Beta